chainHero/heroes-service/README.md

 ![Screenshot Web Home Hello World](docs/images/web-home-hello-world.png)

 The `request` page have a form to change the `hello` value.
-After a successful submittion the transaction ID is given.
+After a successful submission the transaction ID is given.

 ![Screenshot Web Request Success](docs/images/web-request-success.png)